 **Please upload all your poems (no more than four) in one document.
 This is important!**

-**Please include a short biography (no more than 150 words). **
+**Please include a short third-person biography (no more than 150 words). **

 Please read our earlier issues before submitting to get a feel for what we are publishing - we'd love to hear your opinions.
-We don't really need statements of writing intent, photos of you, or explanations of your poems.
-By submitting you are confirming that you own the copyright of your submission and are happy for us to publish it online.
+We don't really need statements of writing intent, photos of you, or explanations of your poems, but are always pleased to read your cover letters.
+By submitting you are confirming that you own the copyright of your submission and are happy for us to publish it online and in pdf format.